Ekiden vs Baseball Popularity - Two Yomiuri of Japanese Sports

 Two Major Sports in Television Ratings

 Professional baseball and ekiden relay races consistently record high television ratings among Japanese sports broadcasts.
 The New Year Hakone Ekiden regularly achieves ratings above 25 percent, with the 100th edition in 2024 reaching 28.1 percent for the outbound leg and 29.8 percent for the return, rivaling the Japan Series as a top-tier sports broadcast.
 Professional baseball night games once boasted ratings exceeding 20 percent.
-In the 1980s, Giants games averaged in the high 20s, and the legendary October 8, 1994 showdown between Chunichi and the Giants drew an astonishing 48.8 percent.
-However, from the 2000s onward, those numbers declined with reduced terrestrial broadcasts, and by the 2010s even Giants games frequently fell below 10 percent.
+In the 1980s, Yomiuri games averaged in the high 20s, and the legendary October 8, 1994 showdown between Chunichi and the Yomiuri drew an astonishing 48.8 percent.
+However, from the 2000s onward, those numbers declined with reduced terrestrial broadcasts, and by the 2010s even Yomiuri games frequently fell below 10 percent.
 Meanwhile, ekiden has maintained stable popularity, and the relationship between the two mirrors the history of Japanese sports media.
 Since Nippon Television began full live coverage of all Hakone Ekiden legs in 1987, viewership has steadily climbed.

 Differences and Overlaps in Fan Demographics